 you.
 A cooler full of food is great for car trips, but impractical

 for public transportation.
 On planes, trains or buses, an insulated

-bag with cold pack keeps perishables like meat, hard cooked
+bag with a cold pack keeps perishables like meat, hard-cooked

 eggs and vegetable salads fresh and safe to eat for several